 Quicksilver’s hull spaceframe design has been the product of two highly-experienced engineers.
 Glynne Bowsher was responsible for the bulk of the design, which allowed the initial phase of manufacturing to take place, then Roland Snell subsequently augmented Glynne’s work.

 Special welding techniques were developed for us by BOC/Linde to fabricate the hull spaceframe, and were independently tested and certified by The Welding Institute in Cambridge.
 Welding, by the TIG method, was undertaken by a team of three of BOC’s top developmental specialists: Steve Moynihan, Chris Birch and Craig Rollinson.
-Some years earlier, Steve – pictured at centre in the photo above, taken as Quicksilver began taking shape – had participated in welding work on the spaceframe chassis of Richard Noble’s ThrustSSC supersonic car, which the RAF’s Squadron Leader Andy Green drove to set the current World Land Speed Record of 763.035 mph in 1997.
+All three were seconded to the Quicksilver team by the BOC Gases Fabrication Technology Centre at Morden, in south-west London.
+Some years earlier, Steve Moynihan – pictured at centre in the photo above, taken as Quicksilver began taking shape – had participated in welding work on the spaceframe chassis of Richard Noble’s ThrustSSC supersonic car, which RAF Squadron Leader Andy Green drove to set the current World Land Speed Record of 763.035 mph in 1997.

 When welding of Quicksilver’s hull spaceframe was completed, BOC’s team undertook non-destructive testing (NDT), using the dye-penetration method.
 This ensured that there were no flaws – hairline cracks, for example – in any of the welds.